List of Works

 A Real Gone Dance

-Company: Armitage Gone!
-Dance.
-(Donald Byrd and Karole Armitage)
+Company: Donald Byrd and Karole Armitage

 The Nutcracker (co-choreographed with Rosella Hightower)

-Company: Ballet de l'Opéra de Paris.
+Company: Ballet de l'Opéra de Paris

 Premiere: Théâtre de l'Opéra de Paris.
-Paris, France.
+Paris, France

-Parafango (a dance made for television)
+Parafango (a dance film made for WGBH Television Boston)

-Director: Charles Atlas.
+Director: Charles Atlas

-Music: David Linton.
+Music: David Linton

-Costumes: Charles Atlas.
+Costumes: Charles Atlas

 Slaughter on MacDougal Street

-Company: Group de Recherche de l'Opera de Paris. |
+Company: Group de Recherche de l'Opera de Paris

 Paradise (Version #1)